Sex abuse convictions of Australia cardinal prove polarizing | New Country 923

 After centuries of impunity, cardinals from Australia to Chile and points in between are facing justice in both the Vatican and government courts for their own sexual misdeeds or for having shielded abusers under their watch.

 Last week, France’s senior Catholic cleric, Cardinal Philippe Barbarin, was convicted of failing to report a known pedophile priest to police.
-Barbarin was given a six-month suspended sentence.
+He was given a six-month suspended sentence.

-Pell has denied any wrongdoing and will appeal his convictions on the Victoria Court of Appeal on June 5.
+Pell has denied any wrongdoing and will appeal his convictions at the Victoria Court of Appeal on June 5.
 His lawyers canceled an application to keep him free on bail before then.

 The appeal grounds include that the “verdicts are unreasonable and cannot be supported” by the evidence of more than 20 witnesses who testified, including clerics, choristers and altar servers.